polo-diemunsch/generate-EEPROM-memory/README.md

 This python script converts user-input text into a hexadecimal representation to store in the EEPROM.

+You can try it directly on this URL : https://eeprom-generator.static.domains/

 ## Usage

 1. Run the script.